ImperialCollegeLondon/EvoSim/src/evosim/supply.rst

     pd.set_option('precision', 2)

-Charging points are a list of locations (latitude and longitude) with a socket and charger type.
+Charging points are represented by a table with columns for the latitude, longitude, socket type and charger type.
+Potentially it can accept other columns as well.
 The simplest way to generate one is to use :py:func:`evosim.supply.random_charging_points`:

 .. doctest:: charging_points